 I went to bed Sunday night feeling exhausted.
 Is this really what being a parent is suppose to feel like?
 A constant battle.
 I don’t think so!
 Time to be proactive I thought to my self — and I prayed.

 This kindness object lesson with toothpaste is a visual demonstration on how important it is for us to use kind words.
 There is the saying, “Stick and stones will break my bones, but words will never hurt me.”
-I know this is far from the truth — as I was picked on as a child, often playing hookie from school just so I wouldn’t have to be bullied.
-AND in my adult years being in two verbal/physical abusive relationships.
+This is far from the truth.

-Sometimes we can get sloppy with our toothpaste.
+However, sometimes we can get sloppy with our toothpaste.
 It can end up all over the sink, our hands, and the tube.
 It is the same with our words.
-Sometimes we aren’t careful with our words, and out of anger and frustration we can say things out of our mouths that can make a mess as well.
+Sometimes we aren’t careful with our words, and out of anger and frustration we can say things out of our mouths that is messy.
 We can hurt other peoples feelings.

-I gave the girls some tubes of toothpaste to squirt out their toothpaste.
-I told them to think of mean hurtful things that they sometimes tell their sister.
-I then gave them a q-tip and asked them to try and put the toothpaste back into the tube after they squirted it all out.
-Explaining it was the same as saying “sorry” or “just kidding”.
+I gave the girls some tubes of toothpaste and asked them to squirt it all out onto a plate.
+I told them to think of all the mean hurtful things that they tell each other.
+I then gave them a q-tip and asked them to try and put the toothpaste back into the tube.
 They found that it wasn’t easy to put the toothpaste back into the tube.
-I explained it is the same as words, that once you say them sometimes it doesn’t take the sting way, and that person may still be hurt. (a mess)
+I explained that once hurtful words leave your mouth, you can’t take them back.
+They can still hurt even after you say you’re sorry.

-I explained to the girls that I want them to be life-givers known for their gentleness and compassion.
+I explained to the girls that I want them to be known for their gentleness and compassion.
 It is something that this world so desperately needs.
-And, it is something we all need to work on (me included).
+And, it is something we all need to work on (including myself).